-- Frank enjoyed Martinis but was very particular about how they were made.
+- Frank Sinatra was well known for his love of Jack Daniel’s, which we explored on his birthday with the Frank’s Way.
+He was also fond of Martinis but was very particular about how they were made.
 Gin and a splash of vermouth, served on the rocks with a lemon twist.
-So if you want a Rat Pack Martini you should serve yours with a twist and on the rocks instead of up.
+So if you want a Rat Pack Martini you might consider yours with a twist and on the rocks instead of up.

 The Rat Pack Manhattan

-Luckily for us a bartender named Wayne Collins at High Holborn in London created the Rat Pack Manhattan.
-He used four different whiskeys and a Grand Marnier rinse to represent each of the members, but that complication is not really needed.
-The recipe shown simply calls for Bourbon, and when you get down to it the recipe is really a Perfect Manhattan with an orange element added from the rinse.
+Luckily for us the late Wayne Collins set out to create a drink for this specific purpose.
+He devised the Rat Pack Manhattan while working at High Holborn in London.
+His original recipe used four different whiskeys and a Grand Marnier rinse to represent each of the members, with Grand Marnier thrown in as a fifth-member wildcard.
+But that complication is not really needed.
+The recipe we adopt simply calls for Bourbon, and when you get down to it the recipe is really a Perfect Manhattan with an orange element added from the rinse.

 Rat Pack Manhattan